Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Experiments and Results

-Under partial observation, we first experimented on the policy training with RL, and the setup was identical to the case of full observation, except that the state space used here was smaller.
-Although we tried with different dimensions of the neural network, learning rate, decay rate of $\epsilon$, and batch size, all trained policies converged to a single policy which applies 0 N fertilizer and 0 irrigation water every day.
-A typical training curve for policy training under partial observation with RL is shown in Figure \ref{fig: Training curve partial}.
-Thus, it is much challenging to find a good policy under partial observation with RL, which works well for policy training under full observation.
-The unsatisfactory training results from RL under partial observation motivate us to leverage IL, a much easier and straightforward approach, for policy training under partial observation.
+Under partial observation, we first experimented with RL-based policy training, using the same setup as used in the full-observation case (Section~\ref{sec:RL_full}), except that the state space used here was smaller.
+Although we tried different hyperparameters, including dimensions of the neural network, learning rates, and batch sizes, all trained policies converged to a single one that applies zero N fertilizer and zero irrigation water every day.
+A typical training curve is shown in Figure \ref{fig:Training_curve_partial}, from which one can see that the cumulative reward under partial observation converges to a much smaller value compared with the full observation case.

+Thus, it is much more challenging to find a good policy under partial observation with standard RL, which works well for policy training under full observation.
+The unsatisfactory training results from RL under partial observation motivate us to leverage IL, a straightforward approach for policy training under partial observation given an expert.
+There are other commonly used techniques to deal with partial observation in RL like including the history of observations and actions or using predictive rewards \cite{muskardin2022reinforcement}.
+However, they may require much more effort and work than applying IL.